alvaro-budria/Multimodal-Hand-Pose-Enhancement-for-Sign-Language/README.md

-# B2H-H2S

-The aim of this project is to generate convincing body hand poses for sign language production, based on text.
-To do so, I will try to combine the recently-published [How2Sign dataset](https://how2sign.github.io/), with the hand-pose generating model called [Body2Hands](http://people.eecs.berkeley.edu/~evonne_ng/projects/body2hands/).
+# Multimodal 3D Hand Pose Enhancement for Sign Language

+The application of recent deep learning breakthroughs to the domain of sign language has yielded very promising results.
+However, sign language processing systems depend on large amounts of labeled high-quality data to work properly.
+Current hand pose estimation methods are often unreliable and do not always produce estimations with enough quality.
+To mitigate this issue, we explore the applicability of the novel Body2Hands method for the obtainment of high-quality hand pose estimations.